apache/rocketmq-site/_docs/01-quick-start-guide.md

 modified: 2016-12-29T15:01:43-04:00
 ---

-This quick start guide is to give detailed instructions, helping you setup RocketMQ messaging system on a single local machine and send/receive the very first message.
+This quick start guide is a detailed instruction of setting up RocketMQ messaging system on a local machine and sending/receiving messages.

 {% include toc %}